 Community-based treatment can facilitate patients’ access to treatment, are usually more affordable for patients and their families, can foster patients’ independence in their natural environment, are less intrusive and less disruptive to daily life as compared to other modalities of treatment, and facilitate the reduction of stigma related to SUDs (UNODC, 2014).

 As previously mentioned, distress progression is one of the main risk factors for SUDs.
 How can community-based interventions help protect people from the negative consequences associated with chronic distress?
-Brief interventions aiming at improving an individual’s level of distress tolerance, i.e., “one’s ability to continue engaging in goal-directed behaviour in the face of emotional, cognitive, or physical discomfort”, can easily be delivered in the community by people who are not mental health or addiction specialists (Castillo et al., 2019; Lotan et al., 2013; Russell et al., 2019; Wright et al., 2020).
+Brief interventions aimed at improving an individual’s level of distress tolerance, i.e., “one’s ability to continue engaging in goal-directed behaviour in the face of emotional, cognitive, or physical discomfort,” can easily be delivered in the community by people who are not mental health or addiction specialists (Castillo et al., 2019; Lotan et al., 2013; Russell et al., 2019; Wright et al., 2020).
 These interventions on distress tolerance may be helpful both as preventive and treatment levers for SUDs.
-First, research suggested that greater distress tolerance was associated with a lower risk of developing a SUD but also with better outcomes for SUD treatment, such as increased efficiency of treatment and lower frequency of relapses.
+First, research suggests that greater distress tolerance is associated with a lower risk of developing a SUD but also with better outcomes for SUD treatment, such as increased efficiency of treatment and lower frequency of relapses.
 On the contrary, lower distress tolerance could be associated with a higher risk of developing SUDs (Bornovalova et al., 2012; Kechter et al., 2021; Reese et al., 2019).
 Likewise, other stress management and mindfulness brief interventions delivered in the community could help prevent SUDs or be used as part of a therapeutic approach (Chiesa & Serretti, 2014; Nakamura et al., 2015; Reynolds et al., 2020).

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders: DSM-5TM, 5th ed (pp. xliv, 947).
 American Psychiatric Publishing, Inc. https://doi.org/10.1176/appi.books.9780890425596